BiolApps/MeinteR/vignettes/Meinter_vignette.md

     loadSeqGEO(file.path=samples, cov=30, chroms="chr19")
 })
 ```
-`all.samples` is a list containing the methylation values of the CpGs in chromosome 19 that are covered with more than or equal to 30 reads.
+`all.samples` is a list containing the methylation values of the CpGs in chromosome 19 that are covered by at least 30 reads.
 The list includes all the samples (bed.gz files) that have been downloaded in the `~/GSE69272_RAW` folder.

-\subsection{Vanilla run}
+\subsection{Demo run}
-To sum up, the following commands execute the basic pipeline for the extraction of the most critical DMS:
+The basic steps of the pipeline for the `sample` dataset can be summed up in the following commands:

 ```r
 library(MeinteR)